mmbman/Katagiri/jewel-mirror-awareness.md

 <p align="center"> * * * </p>

 The first rank is the relative within the absolute.
-Everthing you see is not merely relative; it is something more.
+Everything you see is not merely relative; it is something more.
 It has a very deep meaning.
 Even something as insignificant as toilet paper has a life full of deep meaning.
 So you should not use it carelessly.
-Because of the relative within the absolute; the toilet paper comes from somthing else.
+Because of the relative within the absolute; the toilet paper comes from something else.
 Your intellectual sense won’t let you think of it in that way, but that is the way it really is.

 There actually is a perfect harmony between your life and the life of the toilet paper; its life can help your life.
 So there is something thinkable there; and you should think it.
 That toilet paper comes from the effort of myriad people.
 It is a very small thing, but it is deeply interconnected with the lives of all sentient beings.